 Europe, EEMEA (Eastern Europe, Middle East, and Africa), North America, Latin America, and APAC are the five regions that sell the products widely.
 Wholesale, Puma-owned, and controlled retail stores and e-commerce sites are the three types of distribution methods used by the company.

 The corporation also has an online presence which ultimately grows its customer base.
-The company is continuously working on retail expansion and opening new stores at different locations.
+The company is continuously working on retail expansion and opening new stores in different locations.

 The company’s official website, as well as top e-commerce platforms, have become important channels for selling its items and accessories as e-commerce has grown.

 The company does maintain a huge distribution network throughout the world.
 This makes the brand popular and helps it to achieve its target market.
-So, now let’s dive into the pricing strategy of Puma.
+So, now let’s dive into the pricing strategy of the marketing mix of Puma.